06 Aug What to Know About Your Crawl Space

 Crawl Space Problems Lead to Indoor Air Quality Issues

 Those same tiny holes and crevasses allow cold or warm air from your crawl space into your home.
 The air from your crawl space may contain various airborne particles, such as mold spores, bacteria, VOCs, and allergens.
 These particles mix with your conditioned air as it circulates throughout your entire home.
 If you have HVAC ductwork, equipment or both, this contaminated air will find its way into your conditioned air system and spread throughout your house.
+As a result, your home possibly experiences air quality issues.

 In fact, studies have shown that anywhere from 1/3 to 1/2 of the air on the first floor derives from your crawl space.
 This can be especially harmful to babies, young kids and the elderly.